Valerioageno/tuono/README.md

 **Tuono is the fastest React framework out there**

 Tuono (Italian word for "thunder", pronounced /2 Oh No/).
 Why Tuono?
 Just a badass name.

+If you have experience with [Next.js](https://nextjs.org/) you will feel home here.

 Some of its features are:

 - 🟦 Native Typescript
-- 🌐  NextJs like Routing
+- 🌐 Next.js like Routing
 - 🍭 CSS/SCSS modules
 - 🧬 Server Side Rendering
 - 🔥 Hot Module Reload

 ## 📖 Documentation